hyperspacey/primetables/README.md

 - 	Has simple unit test
 - 	Algorithm is fairly straightforward and well commented
 -	Can display fairly large prime multiplication values
+-	Can generate large primes quickly (200000 primes in 23ms on a 7th-gen i7 running @ 4.2GHz)
 -	Asynchronous execution so no application hangs

 What to do with more time: